mitralabs/coco/base/orchestrator/README.md

 ##ToDo

-[ ] Change the containers to load the models/db at startup (see OpenAI container)
 [ ] Connect the Coco connection for end-to-end connection
 [ ] Optimize the data format between the endpoints
 [ ] Modular selection of the endpoints